Chapter 12 : Chapter Twelve - Severus

 “Are you finding the double workload manageable?”

-“I myself was a private tutor for a time after graduate school,” I concluded.
+“I was a private tutor myself for a time after graduate school,” I concluded.

 “Really?”
 Avrille asked.
 “Before you came here?
 I didn’t know that.”

 “Yes, for a period of a few months.”
 What I did not tell Avrille was that I had tutored the children of various Death Eaters in the Dark Arts.
-It had been Dumbledore’s idea as a way to earn the trust of the parents and hopefully improve my standing among the Death Eaters, making me then privy to more secret information.
+It had been Professor Dumbledore’s idea as a way to earn the trust of the parents and hopefully improve my standing among the Death Eaters, making me then privy to more sensitive information.

 “Do you have any questions about anything else?”
 I asked.

-“No, not as long as I’m meeting your expectations…” Avrille said hesitantly.
+“No, not as long as I’m meeting your expectations …” Avrille said hesitantly.

 “On a different note, I will be adding the final ingredients to the Wolfsbane Potion on Sunday afternoon,” I said.
 “If you wish to assist in this final step, I’ll be in the workroom at three.”